MaskRay/maskray.me/source/_posts/2020-11-08-stack-unwinding.md

 `-fno-omit-frame-pointer` does not suppress the tail call optimization.

 The compiler default of `-fomit-frame-pointer` has played an important role.
 Many targets default to `-fomit-frame-pointer` with `-O1` or above.
-Therefire, in practice, it is not guaranteed that all libraries contain frame pointers.
+Therefore, in practice, it is not guaranteed that all libraries contain frame pointers.
 When unwinding a thread, it is necessary to check whether `next_fp` is like a stack address before dereferencing it to prevent segfaults.

 If we can inject code to the target thread, `pthread_attr_getstack` gets the stack bounds and is an efficient way to check page accessibility.